MasterGrimoire/codexMUNDI/README.md

     example if making a prearranged large feature monsters/mordenkainens_tome_of_foes_part2

-Furthermore, please make sure that your commits are clear.
+Ensure that your commits are clear and concise, and would easily finish the following sentence: "This commit will..."

+    example commit:
+    "Fix a typo in Aid spell"
+    or
+    "Add three monsters from Mordenkainen's Tome of Foes"

 Note: when adding objects to a file, it is preferred that they are added at the end of the file.
 It is good practice to keep a limit on changes.
 Unwieldy, large PR's must be discussed beforehand; generally, however, they will be rejected.
 Adding five objects to a file is considered acceptable; more is considered unwieldy.
 If comments are made to your PR, please address them in a timely fashion.
 After a PR has been approved, it will be merged in by a moderator and that branch will be deleted.
 As such, make sure to not have anything else that you need there.